 We used d3 in many of our projects, including Transpose, SeraCare, Plair.
 It has many low-level plug-ins that allow you to automate many complex tasks such as the selection of colors depending on values, tree management or location of elements based on physical formulas.

-As you can see, there are various ready-made solutions for data visualization and a lot of tools to help you build your own solution.
-If the available tools are not enough for your business needs, opt for creating your own data visualization software from scratch.
+As you can see, there are various ready-made solutions for data visualization and a lot of tools to help you customize application data visualization.
+If the available tools are not enough for your business needs, opt for building visualization software from scratch.
 In this case, you still need to start with collecting and cleaning up the data.
 Then, choose what and how to display, pick the right parser for your goals and type of storage.